sarvghotra/DiscreteLatentCode/README.md

 ![Head image -- unconditional and semantic compositional generation examples](figures/head_github.png)

-We introduce compositional discrete latent codes (DLCs), which enable both high-fidelity image generation and compositional control in diffusion models.
+We introduce compositional discrete latent codes (DLCs), which enable both high-fidelity image generation and compositional generation in diffusion models.
 This repository contains the official code, DLC datasets, and models for the paper *Compositional Discrete Latent Code for High Fidelity, Productive Diffusion Models.*
 Below, we provide the DLC datasets and instructions to load the pre-trained models using HuggingFace 🤗.
 The code to reproduce the model is organized as follows:
 * The code to reproduce the SEM encoder: [./dinov2](./dinov2)
 * The code to reproduce the DLC generator: [./sedd](./sedd)
-* The code to reproduce the DLC to image generator: [./dit](./dit).
+* The code to reproduce the DLC to image generator and text-and-image LLADA fine-tuning: [./dit](./dit).

 ## ⚙️  Installation
 The python packages to train all of the models can be installed using the following commands: